 In the event that personnel involved in the construction activities discover an injured or dead marine mammal, WSDOT shall report the incident to the Office of Protected Resources (OPR), NMFS and to the regional stranding coordinator as soon as feasible.
-If the Start Printed Page 68057death or injury was clearly caused by the specified activity, WSDOT must immediately cease the specified activities until NMFS is able to review the circumstances of the incident and determine what, if any, additional measures are appropriate to ensure compliance with the terms of the IHA.
+If the death or injury was clearly caused by the specified activity, WSDOT must immediately cease the specified activities until NMFS is able to review the circumstances of the incident and determine what, if any, additional measures are appropriate to ensure compliance with the terms of the IHA.
 The IHA-holder must not resume their activities until notified by NMFS.
 The report must include the following information:

 - Time, date, and location (latitude/longitude) of the first discovery (and updated location information if known and applicable);

 - Species identification (if known) or description of the animal(s) involved;